Michael Edward Nogay

 While in law school, Mr. Nogay volunteered to provide legal aid at the Alderson Federal Correctional Institution for Women, driving nearly 200 miles roundtrip on each visit.

-For 2023, Mr. Nogay was selected once again to West Virginia Super Lawyers and was a former repeat selection for membership in the National Trial Lawyers: Top 100 Trial Lawyers.
-Also, the National Academy of Criminal Defense Attorneys recognized Mr. Nogay for its “Top 10 Attorney Award for the State of West Virginia” in 2014.
-Three separate organizations have recognized Mr. Nogay for his lawyering.
+In 2024, Mr. Nogay was selected once again as a West Virginia Super Lawyer for the 11th time.
+Mr. Nogay has also been a repeat selection for membership in the National Trial Lawyers: Top 100 Trial Lawyers, and the National Academy of Criminal Defense Attorneys, which has recognized Mr. Nogay for its “Top 10 Attorney Award for the State of West Virginia.”

 At the national level, Mr. Nogay was the local NBC/FOX on-air legal analyst for WTOV-9 in the Steubenville rape case and the subsequent special grand jury investigation.
 On October 10, 2015, Mr. Nogay was selected as a guest faculty lecturer at the WVU College of Law for a continuing legal education program on that subject.